In this page

 25. As set out in the first report, work on scoping future projects will be undertaken later in this programme.

 The National Assembly for Wales (Representation of the People) Order 2007

-19. Work has begun on consolidating and remaking the National Assembly for Wales Representation of the People) Order 2007, ahead of the Senedd elections in May 2026.
+26. Work has begun on consolidating and remaking the National Assembly for Wales Representation of the People) Order 2007, ahead of the Senedd elections in May 2026.
+The 2007 Order currently contains over 270 pages and is available in English only (apart from the forms contained in the Schedules), but the new Order will be fully bilingual and will incorporate all the necessary changes from both the Senedd Reform and Electoral Reform projects currently being pursued.
 A consultation will be held on a draft of the proposed Order, to inform further work.

 Codification of Welsh law